levsero/test_embed/doc/settings.md

 ### analytics

-Specifies whether to enable or disable Google Analytics tracking.
+Disables widget user events being sent to Google Analytics when set to "false".

-**Note**: For information on currently supported events, see [Google Analytics for Chat in the Web Widget](https://support.zendesk.com/hc/en-us/community/posts/360003215947-New-Feature-Google-Analytics-for-Chat-in-the-Web-Widget)
+For information on supported widget events in Google Analytics, see [Setting up and using Google Analytics for the Web Widget](https://support.zendesk.com/hc/en-us/articles/360047635353)

 #### Availability